zarfld/AVnu_Milan_2.0a_2023/README.md

-# AVnu_Milan_2.0a_2023
+# AVnu_Milan_2.0a_2019
-AVnu Milan 2.0a-2023 Professional Audio Profile - Pure standards implementation
+implementation based on "Milan-Baseline-Interoperability-Specification-2.0a" (see https://avnu.org/wp-content/uploads/2014/05/Milan-Baseline-Interoperability-Specification-2.0a.pdf )